lydieb92/Real-Estate-Toronto-2020-2024-/README.md

 <img src=".vscode/House Listings VS House Sales.png">

-(This graph was created using Excel).
+(This graph was created using Excel). **The numbers in 2024 are significantly lower because they represent only the first two months of the year**.

 As we can see from this graph, the number of residential unit listings outnumbers the residential units sold.
 This indicates that 2024 is a buyer's market.

 ## Days on the Market